eubinecto/idiom2vec/journal.md

 ## 29th of March 2021

-> How do I tune hyperparameters for Word2Vec?
+> How do I optimize hyperparameters for Word2Vec?

 How many epochs should I do?
 Would visualising the loss help?